Gizkee/dods/README.md

 curl -sSL https://raw.githubusercontent.com/Gizkee/dods/main/setup/bootstrap.sh | bash
 ```

-**Note:** The bootstrap script automatically detects if the current user is named "dods" and installs directly into the home directory to avoid creating `/home/dods/dods/`.
-You can override this with `DODS_INSTALL_DIR`.

 ## Server Updates

 Valve updates are handled automatically by SteamCMD.
 To update your server: